 Trip 3 is one where the order of the sites is based more on the seasons than on efficiency of travel.
 It is best to start the trip in mid- to late-August and to end in late September, when the leaves start to change in the Adirondacks.

-For this reason, the first stop is at Acadia National Park and the Gulf of Maine.
+For this reason, and also as a continuation of the biodiversity theme of Trip 2, the first stop is at Acadia National Park and the Gulf of Maine.
 Though Acadia is not the farthest east spot in the U.S., it is said that the sun first rises on Cadillac Mountain within the park, due to its elevation of 1,529 feet, the highest point along the entire Atlantic coast.
 Along with the park on Mount Desert Island are various towns, one of which is Bar Harbor.
 It is from here where you can catch a charter boat to go out into the Gulf of Maine to experience whales, puffins and other creatures of the north Atlantic.
 The Gulf of Maine also has some of the greatest tide differences in the world, which makes it prime for experiencing intertidal organisms.
 There will be many opportunities for starting discussions on ecology here.

 Next, it's down the coast to Massachusetts and Walden Pond.
 This is the site where Henry David Thoreau spent a portion of his life during which he developed and lived out some of his philosophies and ideas about conservation and living well.
 It would be difficult to have a trip focused on ecology without discussing the concept of conservation, since one of the goals of conservation is to maintain healthy ecosystems.
 Thoreau was an early champion of this concept before the Civil War.
 A later champion of conservation has a site named after her which you would pass on your way from Acadia to Walden.
 The Rachel Carson National Wildlife Refuge was named for the author of Silent Spring, a book that reignited the environmental movement in the 1970s.
 The refuge is located along the Maine coast, just north of the New Hampshire border.